Types of reportable incidents

 - inadequate removal of products of the combustion of gas.

-Unsafe gas appliances and fittings should be reported using the online form.
+Unsafe gas appliances and fittings should be reported using the Report of a Dangerous Gas Fitting - online form.

 - Accident book